All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 3. Find Your People

 Isolation makes everything harder.
-You do not need a large support network, but you do need at least one person or group where you can be honest about your experience without fear of judgment.
+You don't need a large support network, but you do need at least one person or group where you can be honest about your experience without fear of judgment.
 This could be a friend, a support group, a therapist, or a clinical team.
 The relatedness piece of motivation is often the most neglected, and also the most powerful.

 4. Understand the Role of Biology